interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/test_steps/delete_isa.md

-# Delete ISA test step
+# Delete ISA test step fragment

 This page describes the content of a common test step where a deletion of an ISA should be successful.
 See `DSSWrapper.del_isa` in [`dss_wrapper.py`](../../../dss_wrapper.py).